Flystunna/ImagesUpload.WEB/README.txt

 However users can register.
 There is a register link in the navbar and underneath the login button.

+To build and run the application.
+Make sure .net core 3.1 SDK is installed

 To build and run the application
 If Visual Studio is installed on the Server this application is cloned to.